 - Each of the elevator pitches are short and to the point

-You’ll be able to create a most powerful elevator pitch ONLY WHEN you have chosen a specific target market (know who your ideal client is); and ideally know exactly WHAT specific solutions you provide (What pain or challenge do you help alleviate; or What major desire or goal do you help your clients accomplish).
+You’ll be able to create a most powerful elevator pitch ONLY WHEN you have chosen a specific target market (know who your ideal client is), and ideally know exactly WHAT specific solutions you provide (What pain or challenge do you help alleviate; or What major desire or goal do you help your clients accomplish).

-With that said, I did hear some well-crafted general-coaching elevator pitches as well, but they’ll be extremely rarely as effective as an elevator pitch that’s targeted toward a specific target market and focuses on a specific solution.
+With that said, I did hear some well-crafted general-coaching elevator pitches as well, but they’ll be extremely rare as effective as an elevator pitch that’s targeted toward a specific target market and focuses on a specific solution.

 Narrow vs. Wide Niche

 And “niche” does not have to necessarily mean a real narrow segment of the population, though that always helps.
 The word “niche” means different things to different people…

 For example, you can help managers deal with overwhelming and become more organized and more productive.
 This is a pretty broad niche, but one that solves a major pain that’s out there and you can coach managers of small-businesses as well as CEOs.
 And equally important, this professional can (more often than not) afford to pay for your services – a very important factor to consider.

 While many believe that one can coach anyone for any purpose, I learned early on that the most successful coaches coach primarily individuals whose pain, challenges, and strong desires they understand.
 If you never worked for a corporation, for example, you might not really understand a CEO’s challenges, nor will you understand many of the jargon she'd use in her language.